TLS Routing Migration

 tsh starts using TLS routing mode.

 to connect to nodes within your Teleport cluster, you need to regenerate the

 tsh config command again so it generates SSH config compatible with SSH

 routing setup.
-See OpenSSH client
+See our OpenSSH guide

 docs for reference.

 At this point, all root cluster's clients connect to its web proxy port in TLS routing mode.
 The final step is to instruct the Teleport proxy not to create legacy listeners for SSH, reverse tunnels, Kubernetes and database clients by default.

 version: v2 to your proxy's configuration and remove all listen addresses